seapagan/mchdir/docs/src/introduction.md

 tool in Rust with shell integration.
 Additionally, `mchdir` includes the `mct` command to create and enter directories in the system's temporary folder.

+### Why?

+I was getting tired of creating a new directory and then changing into it with two separate commands.
+I wanted a single command that could do both.
+I wrote a utility to do this decades ago on Windows, and I wanted the same functionality on Linux/macOS.

+It's true that you can do the same thing with a simple shell function or alias!
+However, this project is a demonstration of how to create a command-line tool in Rust that provides shell integration.
+It will also probably get more features in the future.

+### Why the need for shell integration too?

+It is impossible to change the current working directory of the parent process from a child process (i.e., a command).
+This is because each process has its own working directory, and changes to the working directory are not propagated to the parent process.
+Hence, the mcd command cannot change the working directory of the shell that runs it without shell integration.

 ## Features

 - Create a new directory and change into it with a single command.